hashicorp/vault/website/source/api/secret/pki/index.html.md

   added to the CRL by `vault revoke <lease_id>` when certificates are associated with leases.
 It can also be done using the `pki/revoke` endpoint.
 However, when lease generation is disabled, invoking `pki/revoke` would be the only way to add the certificates to the CRL.
-When large number of certificates are generated with long lifetimes, it is recommended that lease generation be disabled, as large amount of leases adversely affect the startup time of Vault.

 - `no_store` `(bool: false)` – If set, certificates issued/signed against this
   role will not be stored in the storage backend.
 This can improve performance